 English sources shed little light on Aethelflaed’s northern policy.
 Their authors were evidently keen to highlight Edward’s successes by downplaying those of his sister.
 Only among the Celtic peoples were her achievements in North Britain duly acknowledged.
-According to Irish traditions preserved by the 17th century chronicler Duald mac Firbis she formed a military alliance with the Scots and Strathclyde Britons, her aim being to offer a unified challenge to Ragnall.
+According to traditions preserved in the Fragmentary Annals of Ireland she formed a military alliance with the Scots and Strathclyde Britons, her aim being to offer a unified challenge to Ragnall.
 She seems to have been recognised as leader of this tripartite coalition and, when the allied forces met Ragnall’s Vikings at Corbridge in 918, she either took part in the battle or – perhaps more likely – sent a contingent of Mercian troops.
 English sources noted her death in the same year, at Tamworth in Mercia, on June 12th.
 Her brother Edward maintained the impetus of her northern policy and, two years later, he finally secured the homage of Ragnall.
 This was not Aethelflaed’s only legacy to the North: her nephew Athelstan, a fosterling at her court, may have learned how to deal with the Scots and Britons by watching her methods of diplomacy.
 This knowledge would have been crucial in later years when, as ruler of Wessex, he found himself facing a powerful Celtic-Scandinavian coalition which included his aunt’s former allies.

 I end this post with a brief epilogue or epitaph on Aethelflaed.
-A measure of the respect in which she was held by the Celtic nations can be gleaned from the Annals of Ulster which noted her death in June 918 by praising her as famosissima regina Saxonum (a most famous queen of the Saxons) while ignoring the passing not only of her brother Edward but also of her father Alfred the Great.
-The fact that she was singled out for such fullsome praise by the Ulster annalists adds weight to the traditions preserved in Duald’s text which – being a rather late and controversial source – needs all the support it can get.
+A measure of the respect in which she was held by the Celtic nations can be gleaned from the Annals of Ulster which noted her death in June 918 by praising her as famosissima regina Saxonum (‘a most famous queen of the Saxons’) while ignoring the passing not only of her brother Edward but also of her father Alfred the Great.
+The fact that she was singled out for such high praise by the Ulster annalists adds weight to the traditions preserved in the Fragmentary Annals of Ireland.

 F.T.
 Wainwright, “Aethelflaed, Lady of the Mercians”, pp.53-69 in P. Clemoes (ed.)
 The Anglo-Saxons; some aspects of their history and culture presented to Bruce Dickins (London, 1959)